ChantelleHarris/StudioGhibliLandingPage/README.md

 [Back to Top](#studio-ghibli-landing-page-project)

-For this project, I rely heavily on the notes I've taken from the course material and Google.
+For this project, I rely heavily on the notes I've taken from the course material, Google, MDN Docs, Stack Overflow Hackernoon, & CSS tricks.